ABC-i288/TripleRE-biokg/biokg/README.md

 # ogbl-biokg

-This code includes implementation of TransE, DistMult, ComplEx, RotatE and **PairRE** with OGB evaluator.
+This code includes implementation of TransE, DistMult, ComplEx, PairRE, RotatE and **TripleRE** with OGB evaluator.
 It is based on this [repository](https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding).

 ## Training & Evaluation